Our Ultimate Holiday Cleaning Countdown

 - Give the kitchen floors a deep clean.
 You'll need to vacuum or sweep again as the holiday gets closer, but any serious dirt and grime will be taken care of.

-- Collect all of the extra dishtowels, hand towels, bath towels, and bed linens you'll need for your guests.
+- If you're having family members stay over, collect all of the extra hand towels, bath towels, and bed linens you'll need.
 Take the time to wash them all now so you're not stuck doing load after load of laundry the night before.

 - If guests are staying overnight, give the guest room a quick clean by vacuuming the floor, clearing off the nightstand, and dusting.
-If you don't have the luxury of a guest room, check the air mattress for leaks or make sure the Murphy bed is in working order.
+Leave out hand sanitizer and disinfecting wipes.

 The Week Before: